MrShoenel/HDD-Ping/README.md

 # HDD-Ping

-A tool to "ping" hard drives to prevent spin-downs
+A tool to "ping" hard drives to prevent spin-downs and head parking

 --------